Dashticz/dashticz_v2/docs/gettingstarted/basicdashboard.rst

 Explanation of width
   For setting the width of blocks (and columns) the grid system is used.
   The total available width is 12.
-If you set the width of a block to 6 then 50% of the column width will be used for the block width
+If you set the width of a block to 6 then 50% of the column width will be used for the block width.

 So in the previous example both blocks will have a width of 50% of the column we will place them in, meaning they will fit into one row.